daanishgoyal/myLearningPlace/Sprint2.md

     - Relation_Teacher_Skills

 - Added validation checks in the API's for validating the input requests.
+- Implemented the storage and easy retrival of images of teachers that are required for the frontend.
+- Exposed the comments API, which facilitates the retrival the feedbacks for the teachers.
+-
 - Added unit test cases for the following:
     - To check if the connection to DB is successful
     - To check if any table is empty